martynbutty/mydevnotebook.com/blog/2022-09-06-Performance-Testing-Basics/index.md

 **SLI’s** are things that are important to measure and report on, e.g. how long it takes to return a response to a request, or the error rate (maybe as a percentage of all requests)

-**SLO’s** are objectives or target values / levels of your service, of something that is measured by an SLI. e.g. a response should be returned within 100 milliseconds.
+**SLO’s** are objectives or target values for your service, of something that is measured by an SLI. e.g. a response should be returned within 100 milliseconds.

 It’s a good exercise to agree a set of SLI and or SLO with the team before you start performance testing.